bluesillybeard/Pinc2/readme.md

 # Pinc 2

-Pinc is a cross platform window / graphics library for game and application development, with a focus on cross-compilation, dependency minimization, and ease of integration.
+Pinc is a cross platform window library for game and application development, with a focus on cross-compilation, dependency minimization, and ease of integration.

 Pinc is written entirely in C, making it (theoretically) portable to any system with a C compiler.
 Pinc currently uses cmake, however its design hopefully makes it simple to port to other build systems.
 See [build.md](build.md) for how the build system is configured.